pa-0/dos2unix/dos2unix/README.txt

         Victor                Idea for 'to standard output' mode (option -O). anonymous             Idea for adding a newline to the last line if there isn't one (option -e).
+        fdamien12             Reported problem of converting  a symbolic link target that is on another file system.
+        Dimitry Andric        Aligned Dutch help text.

 FINDUTILS